Deep Reinforcement Learning for Controlled Traversing of the Attractor Landscape of Boolean Models in the Context of Cellular Reprogramming: Algorithm

-Contrary, if we have an attractor $A$ of size $S$, which has uniform distribution then $PA$ will equal exactly $|A|$, so the upper bound for the size of $|PA|$ is at least $S$. \end{proof}
+Contrary, if we have an~attractor $A$ of size $S$, which has uniform distribution then $PA$ will equal exactly $|A|$, so the upper bound for the size of $|PA|$ is at least $S$. \end{proof} \fi

-In light of Def.~\ref{def:pseudo-attractor} and Obs.~\ref{obs:uniform}, the associated pseudo-attractor of an~attractor of size $20$ can be identified only if the stationary distribution on the attractor is uniform.
-If the attractor size is less than 20, it is still possible to include all attractor states in the pseudo-attractor even if the distribution is non-uniform.
-Notice that with decreasing size of the unknown attractor, our procedure allows more and more pronounced deviations from the uniform distribution while preserving the complete attractor detection capability provided the stationary probabilities of all attractor states are above the threshold.

-If an~attractor is of size larger than $20$ states, Step~I of our procedure with $5\%$ identification threshold will identify the associated pseudo-attractor only if the stationary distribution is non-uniform and the pseudo-attractor will contain only the most frequently revisited states.
-The maximum possible size of the identified pseudo-attractor in this case is $19$, which follows from Obs.~\ref{obs:p-a_size_bounds}.
-This is a~desired property of our procedure as it keeps the number of pseudo-attractor states manageable which has significant positive influence on stabilising the model training as will be discussed below.
+In light of Def.~\ref{def:pseudo-attractor} and Th.~\ref{th:uniform}, PASIP can detect as pseudo-attractor states a~complete attractor of size $20$ only if the stationary distribution on the attractor is uniform.
+If the attractor size is less than 20, PASIP can still detect all attractor states even if the distribution is non-uniform.
+Notice that with decreasing size of the unknown attractor, PASIP allows more and more pronounced deviations from the uniform distribution while preserving the complete attractor detection capability provided the stationary probabilities of all attractor states are above the identification threshold.
+However, if an~attractor is of size larger than $20$ states, Step~I of PASIP with $5\%$ identification threshold will identify the complete associated pseudo-attractor only if the stationary distribution is non-uniform and the pseudo-attractor will contain only the most frequently revisited states.
+The maximum possible size of the identified pseudo-attractor in this case is $19$, which follows from Th.~\ref{th:p-a_size_bounds}.
+This is a~desired property of PASIP as it keeps the number of pseudo-attractor states manageable.
+This has significant positive influence on stabilising DRL agent training.
+Our experiments with small networks, i.e., ones for which exact attractors could be computed, revealed that it is beneficial to underestimate the set of attractor states in Step~I of PASIP as the missed states are usually discovered later during the DRL agent training phase.

 The environment pre-processing phase provides an~initial set of pseudo-attractor states.
-The initial set is expanded in Step~II during the model training phase.
+The set is expanded during the DRL agent training phase.
 Step~II-1 allows to identify plausible fix-point attractors.
-Step~II-2 enables the identification of plausible multi-state attractors.
+Step~II-2 enables detection of plausible multi-state attractors.
 However, here the focus is on smaller attractors than in the case of Step~1: we classify states as pseudo-attractor states if they are revisited at least $15\%$ of time, which corresponds to attractors of size 6.
-This is to restrict the number of spurious pseudo-attractor states in order to stabilise model training as explained next.
+This is to restrict the number of spurious pseudo-attractor states in order to stabilise DRL agent training.